 In some instances, for certain private wealth clients, GW&K may determine a client could benefit by investing a portion of their assets in a strategy managed by a third-party investment manager (e.g., to achieve certain tax objectives).
-GW&K is not compensated by third-party investment managers for allocating client assets to a strategy that is not managed by GW&K. Please refer to Item 5, Fees and Compensation, for additional information on the fees associated with these arrangements.
+Please refer to Item 5, Fees and Compensation, for additional information on the fees associated with these arrangements.